ethereum/ethereum.js/docs/docs/guides/07_dapps/web3_modal_guide/react.md

 ## Installation

-For this guide we will be creating a new project will need to install dependancies.
+For this guide we will be creating a new project will need to install dependencies.
 We will be using vite to locally host the app, React and web3modal-web3js

 ```bash
 npm install web3modal-web3js react react-dom